- Think of an array in VBA array as a mini database to store and organized data (Example: student’s name, subject, and scores).

-In the above code, you have entered the value in the cells A1 by using the item 8 from the array.
+In the above code, you have entered the value in cell A1 by using item 8 from the array.

 Use Option Base 1

-I’m sure you have this question in your mind right now that why we’re started our list of elements from zero instead of one.
+I’m sure you have this question in your mind right now why we’re started our list of elements from zero instead of one?

 Well, this is not a mistake.

 When programming languages were first constructed some carelessness made this structure for listing elements in an array.
 In most programming languages, you can find the same structure of listing elements.

 However, unlike most other computer languages, In VBA you can normalize the way the is index work which means you can make it begins with 1.
 The only thing you need to do is add an option-based statement at the start of the module before declaring an array.